SimoneNardi/NOSTOP/README.md

 # nostop

 API index
-This repository is a container for all (or most of the) packages needed for the dualManipulation task.
+This repository is a container for all (or most of the) packages needed for the nostop project.
 To download everything at once, simply use the command git clone --recursive https://github.com/SimoneNardi/nostop.git or, if you already set-up an ssh-key for you account git clone --recursive git@github.com:SimoneNardi/nostop.git